PoCInnovation/Pool2020/day6-blockchain/student.md

 # Blockchain Ethereum

-Today we are going to learn about the security involved zith blockchains, specifically the Ethereum blockchain.
+Today we are going to learn about the security involved with blockchains, especially the Ethereum blockchain.

 As usual, no worry if you've never played with blockchains before, you are meant to learn what you will need along the way.

 For the following exercices, we are going to use [Capture The Ether](https://capturetheether.com/) an awesome resource of Ethereum security challenges.
 Know that unlike Root-me, Capture the Ether does not have a "no solutions" policy, so you might come across solutions for the exercices you are trying to solve.
 We won't try to discourage you from reading the solutions, it is your problem if you want to be spoiled of the answers.

 This warning out of the way, let's dive in !